mvolkmann/MyUnixEnv/notes/VueNotes.md

 this also installs @vue/test-utils and
 @vue/cli-plugin-unit-jest (depends on jest and more).

+Adding the ability to run unit tests later is fairly tedious, so request this when creating the project!

 By default, unit test source files are expected to be under the `tests/unit` or `__tests__` directories.
 To colocate tests with the source files they test,